HaziqImran18/-OCR-Text-Extractor/README.md

 # 🧠 OCR Text Extractor with Groq & Streamlit

-A production-grade Optical Character Recognition (OCR) app powered by [Groq](https://groq.com/) and [Streamlit](https://streamlit.io/).
+## A production-grade Optical Character Recognition (OCR) app powered by [Groq](https://groq.com/) and [Streamlit](https://streamlit.io/).
 Upload any image and extract clean, readable text using AI.

+### 🧠 Project Overview
+This application leverages Groq's blazing-fast LLMs alongside OpenAI Whisper and Tesseract OCR to extract text from uploaded images directly in your browser.
+Built with Streamlit, it offers a clean and interactive UI, allowing users to:

+📤 Upload .jpg, .jpeg, or .png images

+🖼️ View the image in-app

+🧾 Extract all readable text using **pytesseract**

+📑 Summarize & Format the raw text using Groq API for llama-3.1-8b-instant LLM

+💾 Download the extracted content as a .txt file

+⚙️ Automatically fallback to Tesseract OCR if needed

+This makes it a powerful tool for students, researchers, and developers working with scanned documents, receipts, notes, or visual data.

 ---